Sourdough Cardamom Knots

 3. Sprinkle the salt evenly across the dough.
 Cut the butter into small cubes and place one on the dough.
 Using your thumb and forefinger, pinch the dough until the salt and butter have combined into the dough.
 Keep adding cubes of butter one by one until all the butter has been incorporated.
 Leave the bowl covered for half an hour.

 4. Dip your hands in a bowl of room temperature water, then gently grasp the underside of the dough at one side of the bowl, stretch it slightly and fold it over towards the opposite side.
-Repeat, working your way around the bowl, between 4-8 times until you feel the dough tightening and firming up.
-This step needs to be repeated three times with a half an hour pause after each series of stretch and folds.
-After the last series, leave the bowl covered for 30 minutes, then place the bowl in the refrigerator for 2 hours or overnight if you plan to bake for the next day.
+Repeat, working your way around the bowl, between 4–8 times, until you feel the dough tightening and firming up.
+This step needs to be repeated three times with a half-hour pause after each series of stretches and folds.
+After the last series, leave the bowl covered for 30 minutes, then place the bowl in the refrigerator for 2 hours or overnight if you plan to bake the next day.
 The dough must be cold and firm before rolling out.

 6. When the dough is sufficiently chilled, roll it out evenly on a floured surface into a rectangle roughly 30×60cm.
 With the long side facing you, spread the filling mixture over the dough.
-Fold the top edge down by a third, then fold the bottom up to the top which should also be a third encasing all of the filling.
-Using a sharp knife, trim off a slither from the left and right side to neaten up the edges, then cut the dough roughly every 5cm until you have 12 even strips of dough.
-Then take each strip and cut two evenly spaced lines 90% of the way up the dough leaving the tops connected.
+Fold the top edge down by a third, then fold the bottom up to the top, which should also be a third, encasing all of the filling.
+Using a sharp knife, trim off a sliver from the left and right sides to neaten up the edges, then cut the dough roughly every 5cm until you have 12 even strips of dough.
+Then take each strip and cut two evenly spaced lines 90% of the way up the dough, leaving the tops connected.
 Braid the strands together, then roll the top down oven to the bottom and place into the greased muffin tray with the braided pattern facing up.
 Leave to prove on the counter for 2 hours.

 7. About 45 minutes before the end of the proofing time, preheat the oven to 200ºC/400ºF.